hoangddt/keycloak-sns-us-east-1/README.md

 * Select 'Browser with SMS' as the 'Browser Flow' for the REALM.

 Under Authentication > Required Actions:
+* Click on the 'Register' button and select 'Update Mobile Number' to add the Required Action to the REALM.
 * Make sure that for 'Update Mobile Number' both the 'Enabled' and 'Default Action' check boxes are checked.

-* Click on the 'Register' button and select 'Update Mobile Number' to add the Required Action to the REALM.
+## Contributions

 Malys contributions (for [Lyra Network](https://www.lyra-network.com/))
 * Internationalization support